Seared Scallops with Coconut Rice and Snow Peas

 - ½ cup sliced fresh basil

-- Put snow peas on top of the rice and cover to lightly steam them for five minutes.
+- Put snow peas on top of rice and cover to lightly steam them for 5 minutes.

-- Finish the scallops with the lime juice.
-Serve with the rice, snow peas, and garnish with basil.
+- Finish scallops with the lime juice.
+Serve with rice, snow peas, and garnish with basil.

 Avoid overcrowding the scallops in the pan.
 They need space to brown properly and achieve that nice crust we love so much.
 Cook in batches if necessary.